JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ```

 In any case, copying and pasting files into a Docker can limit a bit the flexibility of the solution, so I would recommend building a project where you can add all the dependencies that you need, meaning that libraries and plugins can be built and copied inside the Docker during the CI.
-By doing this, you will be able to use Gradle, Maven, SBT or any other building tool to manage your dependencies, upgrade versions and build plugins.
+By doing this, you will be able to use Gradle, Maven, SBT, or any other building tool to manage your dependencies, upgrade versions, and build plugins.

 :::tip
-Note that Plugins and libraries are not included in the same path, so I would recommend to build a different project for each.
+Note that Plugins and libraries are not included in the same path, so I would recommend building a different project for each.
 For example, we could build a main project that can build the Kafka Connect image with their libraries and a subproject that can build plugins in a different folder.
 Then, the Dockerfile could easily copy both folders into the image in the right paths.
 :::

-If you build a project like that, in order to add the JDBC plugin, for example, in Gradle you only need to add this:
+If you build a project like that, to add the JDBC plugin, for example, in Gradle you only need to add this:
 ```kotlin
 dependencies {
     implementation("io.confluent:kafka-connect-jdbc:10.7.4")